 Flagstaff, you must carry your original immigration documents with you.
 This

 still applies to you even if you have a U.S. driver’s license or state ID.

 Be sure your I-20 states your current and accurate

 information and that page three has a valid travel signature.
 Each travel

-signature is valid for one year while you are a student at Northern Arizona
+signature is valid for one year (renewal every 6 months recommended) while you are a student at Northern Arizona

-If you need a travel signature, bring your I-20 to the CIE
+If you need a travel signature, complete the F-1 Travel Signature Request E-Form on iNAU, then bring your most recent I-20 to the ISSS

 addition to a valid I-20, you will need a valid visa and passport for reentry